Contractible $3$-manifold and Positive scalar curvature (I): Background

 \subsection{Knots basics}

-In this part, we focus on Knot theory in the solid torus.
-We begin with a meridian curve of the solid torus.
-In the following, we suppose that $N$ is a closed solid torus. \begin{definition} An embedded circle $\gamma \subset \partial N$ is called a meridian of the closed solid torus $N$ if $\gamma$ is not contractible in $\partial N$ but nullhomotopic in $N$.
+In this part, we focus on Knot theory in a solid torus.
+We begin with a meridian of the solid torus.
+In the following, we suppose that $N$ is a closed solid torus. \begin{definition} An embedded circle $\gamma \subset \partial N$ is called a meridian of the closed solid torus $N$ if $\gamma$ is not contractible in $\partial N$ but is nullhomotopic in $N$.